 From Blue Ocean Strategy To Blue Ocean Leadership – Part 1

-The same way that blue ocean strategy can create uncontested market space, blue ocean leadership can unleash oceans of untapped talent and employee potential in organisations.
+Blue ocean leadership can unleash oceans of untapped talent and employee potential in organizations.

 By W. Chan Kim and Renée Mauborgne

 Reflect for a moment on how effective leadership is in your organisation.
 Is there a gulf between the potential and the realised talent and energy of your people at work?
 If yes, how big do you imagine the gulf is – 10 percent, 20 percent, 40 percent or more of talent and energy that’s left unrealised?
 How much better would your organisation likely perform in terms of productivity, creativity, customer service, and employee happiness if you could close the gap?
 The numbers are larger than most executives surmise.

 Take Gallup’s 2013 State of the Global Workplace report*.
 It found that only 30 percent of American employees, 15 percent of German employees, 9 percent of French employees, 6 percent of Chinese employees, 11 percent of Korean employees, and 9 percent of India’s employees were engaged at work actively sharing their best ideas and giving their all for high performance.
 The remaining far larger percent of employees were either disengaged, that is merely doing what it takes to get by, or actively disengaged, acting out their discontent in counterproductive ways.
 Exhibit 1 shows just how large The Ocean of Untapped Talent and Energy is across the globe.
 Gallup estimates that in the United States alone, the cost of actively disengaged employees is around half a trillion dollars per year in lost productivity.